 Congratulations on being offered the contract to work!
-This is a major milestone in your life, especially if this is your first job after graduation.
-All those hours of studying and getting a good GPA and attending co-curricular activities to build your resume have finally paid off!
+Your first job after graduating is a major milestone.
+All those hours studying, keeping a good GPA, and attending co-curricular activities have finally paid off!

 Next, salary negotiation.

 Salary negotiation is perhaps one of the more important aspects before signing the contract not because it allows you to have better increments and benefits, but because it is a vital aspect of soft skills training – the better your skills, the more benefits that can be added to you.

 Salary negotiation will usually range around 10% of the salary.
 We have compiled a list of six-pointers that can potentially help in your basic salary negotiation, as well as a few other hyperlinks from around the internet that might prove useful for this.